 Pronunciation of 'Epigenetics'

-Epigenetics is pronounced as /ˌɛpɪdʒəˈnɛtɪks/ in English (en-US).
-It refers to the study of changes in gene expression or cellular phenotype caused by mechanisms other than changes in the underlying DNA sequence.
+Epigenetics is a scientific term that refers to the study of changes in gene expression or cellular phenotype caused by mechanisms other than changes in the underlying DNA sequence.
+Pronounced as 'eh-pih-jeh-NEH-tiks' in English.

 Word Origin

-The term 'epigenetics' originates from the Greek prefix 'epi-' meaning 'above' or 'over' and 'genetics,' referring to the study of genes.
+The term 'epigenetics' originates from the Greek prefix 'epi-' meaning 'upon' or 'above,' and 'genetics,' referring to genes and heredity.
+It was first coined in the mid-20th century.

 Pronunciation Details